2020 Holiday Shopping Season eCommerce Report

 This report uses the data that we gathered over the course of the fourth quarter of 2020 to shed light on key trends in consumers’ shopping habits and what they mean for retailers.
-In the following pages, you will find the results of our analysis of this data – including both hard numbers and actionable insights on how to adapt to retail trends in the coronavirus era and beyond.
+In the following pages, you will find the results of our analysis of this data – including both hard numbers and actionable insights on how to adapt your holiday marketing strategies to these trends in 2021.

 As the global leader in Customer Hijacking Prevention, Namogoo analyzes over 20 billion pageviews per week.
 The findings in this report are based on our analysis of these sessions.